leonmavr/retrocube/README.md

 ### 1. This implementation

-In human language, the graphics are rendered by the following algorithm:
+In human language, the graphics are rendered more or less by the following algorithm:
 ```
 rows <- terminal's height
 columns <- terminal's width